dustinpfister/blog_posts/_posts/js-array-reduce.md

 ## 4 - Using The Array reduce method with any object like the lodash reduce collection method

 One draw back of the reduce array prototype method is that it is an array prototype method so then it will only work with arrays, at least on its own anyway.
 Often I might be in a situation in which I will want to do some kind of array reduce like thing with an object in general or some other kind of value.
-In these situations I will need to just make use of various other core javaScrio features to produce an array first that I can all the method off of, or one way or another get the object to work with the array reduce method even though it is not an array.
+In these situations I will need to just make use of various other core javaScript features to produce an array first that I can all the method off of, or one way or another get the object to work with the array reduce method even though it is not an array.

+I mentioned earlier in this post that in the popular library lodash there is a reduce method that will work with objects in general.

 ### 4.1 - Using function call with Array like objects